 Setup Rails using chruby and ruby-install

-I decided to document how I managed to setup Ruby and Rails on my macOS using chruby and ruby-install.
+Here are the steps to install and setup Ruby and Ruby on Rails on a MacOS using chruby and ruby-install.
 Both of them are very light tools written by Hal Brodigan.
-I'm quite sure that a similar approach could be used on Linux or WSL.
+I’m quite sure that a similar approach could be used on Linux or Windows/WSL.

 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"